datascisocial/datascisocial.github.io/content/en/docs/server.md

 tags: [server, outage, registration]
 ---

 Our server is hosted in the world's largest data center in France and managed by experienced Mastodon server admins from the [Spacebear federation](https://federation.spacebear.ee/).
+To support our running costs, please see: [Support](/docs/support/)

 ## Registration
 Registration is currently: [`open`](/blog/2023-01-12/registrations-opened/)